Tristeamer/Tristeamer.github.io/gd.markdown

 permalink: /gd/
 ---

-This is a category for Geometry Dash
+This is just a page to keep track of all of the GD posts on this page.
+So that being said, here's all the current GD posts:

+##